Conditions of Use of Clever Monitor Service

 17.1 The technical steps leading to the conclusion of the Contract are described in the arts.
 3.1 to 3.3 of these Terms and Conditions.
 Within registration, before a binding draft Contract is submitted, errors in the entered information may be found and corrected.

 17.2 The Provider’s activities are monitored and supervised by the Czech Republic’s state authorities, to which initiatives may be addressed in accordance with the legislation regulating their powers.
 The state supervision authorities are, in particular:

 (c) Office for Personal Data Protection.

-16.3 The contracts are concluded in the Czech language.
+17.3 The contracts are concluded in the Czech or English language.
 The concluded Contracts are stored by the Provider solely for internal needs and may not be accessed.

 17.4 Where the Client is a consumer, the consumer may file a motion for an out-of-court settlement to the entity designated for the out-of-court settlement of consumer disputes, i.e. to the Czech Trade Inspection Authority (e-mail: firstname.lastname@example.org, web: adr.coi.cz).

 17.5 Where the Client is a consumer, the Client may withdraw from the Contract within the period of 14 days after the conclusion of the Contract.
 By the withdrawal from the concluded Contract, the Contract is cancelled from the beginning and the Contracting Parties are obliged to return to each other everything provided within the cancelled Contract.

 17.6 The Client applies for the commencement of the provision of the Service upon the conclusion of the Contract, i.e. before the withdrawal period expires.

 17.7 In the event of the withdrawal from the Contract, the Client is to pay to the Provider a proportional part of the price arranged for the consideration provided up to the withdrawal from the Contract.